|

 The entity Boccacci

-This entity had already communicated in the typtological period, but assumed a strong importance later, in the period of direct voice, in particular when he dictated the novel Gocce di Rugiada, from December 1939 to November 1940.
-I think this was one of the most interesting entities among those who manifested throughout the whole cycle of séances, and for this it may be useful to highlight its salient features.
+This entity had already communicated in the typtological period, but took on an important role later, in the period of direct voice, in particular when he dictated the novel Gocce di Rugiada, from December 1939 to November 1940.
+I think this was one of the most interesting entities among those who manifested throughout the whole cycle of séances, and for this it may be useful to highlight his salient features.
 Apparently Boccacci entity wanted to be identified from his first communication with Giovanni Boccaccio, and as such was recognized by the sitters.
 Although today we are used to refer to the writer by calling him Boccaccio, Boccacci diction is correct and corresponds to the use, widespread in the Tuscan dialect but also in the Italian language until the nineteenth century, of transforming the plural of the surname that followed the name into a singular that identified the character: so Giovanni Boccacci became il Boccaccio, or Niccolò Machiavelli il Machiavello.
 Still in 1857 the Decameron edition by Felice Le Monnier reported as author Messer Giovanni Boccacci.

 2 December 1937 - «Who are you?» «Giovanni Boccacci.
 I was buried in Certaldo.
 My body was so sought after, but it was stolen by a gentle lady». «Can you tell us where your body is now?» «No». «Do you love poetry?» «Yes.
 My heart tightens.
 How hard it is to eat the others' bread!
 Be careful not to joke too much».